CiwPython/Ciw/docs/Features/server_schedules.rst

 Here we are saying that there will be 2 servers scheduled between times 0 and 40, 3 between 40 and 100, etc.
 This fully defines the cyclic work schedule.

+Note that currently server schedules are incompatible with infinite servers, and so a schedule cannot include infinite servers.